WINTER/SPRING 2026

-A weekend INTEnsive THAT EXPLORES THE SPACE BETWEEN MOVEMENT AND STORY
+A weekend INTEnsive THAT EXPLORES THE SPACE of your own senSuality

 WHEN & WHERE